sapphonie/rgl-server-resources/README.md

 ## Install Instructions

+1. Remove all old RGL.gg configs from your server.
-1. Download the latest zip from the [releases tab](https://github.com/stephanieLGBT/rgl-server-resources/releases/)
+2. Download the latest zip from the [releases tab](https://github.com/stephanieLGBT/rgl-server-resources/releases/)
-2. Navigate to your server install folder in an (S)FTP client of your choice
+3. Navigate to your server install folder in an (S)FTP client of your choice
-3. Place everything in the zip (except this Readme) into the root `/tf/` folder.
+4. Place everything inside the zip into the root `/tf/` folder.
 Overwrite any and all files that you get prompted for.
-4. Done!
+5. Done!

 ## Updating Instructions